Acerinox at highs of the last 3 years

 While since Citi have raised their target price to 12.5 euros per share from the previous 11, while from Jefferies they improve their target price to 13.5 euros from the previous 12.5.
 But the best of the latest recommendations for the stock comes from Deutsche Bank, which places its target price at 15 euros per share from the previous 14, which represents a potential of 29% for the stock.

-While last week its Shareholders’ Meeting approved the dividend for the amount to be paid on June 3.
-It reaches 0.50 euros per share corresponding to the year of 2020 with the distribution of just over 135 million euros among its shareholders and a profitability that exceeds 4.7% for the value.
+While last week its Shareholders’ Meeting approved the dividend for the amount that it will pay on June 3.
+It reaches 0.50 euros per share for the year 2020 with the distribution of just over 135 million euros among its shareholders and a profitability that exceeds 4.7% for the value.

 The premium technical indicators of Investment Strategies highlight that Acerinox achieves a score of 8.5 out of 10 possible points.
 In the negative we find the long-term volume that is decreasing and the range of amplitude that is increasing in the long term.
 The rest, the medium and long-term trend is increasing, the total, slow and fast moment is positive, the medium-term volume is increasing and the amplitude range is decreasing in the medium term.